 6302.
-Contracts for fuel made by Secretary of the Army.
+Contracts for fuel made by Secretary of the Armv.

-6303.
-Certain contracts limited to appropriated amounts.
+6303 Certain contracts limited to appropriated amounts.

+Certain contracts limited to one-year term.
 6304.
-Certain contracts limited to one-year term.

-Sec.
 6305.
 Prohibition on transfer of contract and certain allowable assignments.
 6306.
 Prohibition on Members of Congress making contracts with Federal Government.

-Contracts with Federal Government-owned establishments and availability of appropriations.
+6307.
+Contracts with Federal Government-owned establishments and availability of appro-